Posted on April 15 2015

 Pablo Escobar enjoying hot chocolate in Colombia on set of Narcos.

 Molino.
 Well after the European arrival in the mid-1800’s, a new tool began to appear, the molino, a mill.
 This tool facilitated grinding cacao (as well as corn, rice, spices, etc.) for the kitchen.
-Nowadays many women have molinos in their homes for making cacao mixes and grinding corn.
+Nowadays the molino has replaced the metate in modern homes for making cacao mixes and grinding corn.
 If you live in Oaxaca, Mexico, there are stores, also called molinos, that have electric molinos and will grind the food/cacao for you for a small fee.

 Some molinos will sell cacao as well.
 In Oaxaca you can see many of these.
 You have the option to buy unfermented cacao, otherwise known as washed cacao, or fermented cacao.
 From here you choose peeled cacao (without the husk) or with the husk.
 Peeled is more expensive.
 Choose whether you want sugar, almonds, or cinnamon.
 They will completely customize your chocolate mix for you.
 A small hand cranked molino will cost about $30 usd and $200 usd with a motor.